 What Is Kratom?

-Although kratom appeared in the United States and Europe relatively recently, it has been used in Southeast Asia for centuries.
+Although kratom appeared in the United States and Europe relatively recently, Southeast Asians have been using it for centuries.
 The drug is derived from the kratom plant, Mitragyna speciosa, which is related to the coffee tree.
 Recreational kratom use is widespread in Thailand and other countries in Southeast Asia.
 People in this area chew kratom leaves, leading to a mild stimulant effect.
 At higher doses, the drug has sedative properties that are very similar to opioids.
 The euphoria associated with higher doses of kratom lasts several hours.

 Does Kratom Act on Opioid Receptors?

 Like other opiates, kratom may lead to withdrawal syndrome.
-Kratom withdrawal is associated with a similar profile of symptoms as prescription opioids or heroin.
+Kratom withdrawal symptoms are similar to that of prescription opioids or heroin.
 Acute symptoms include constipation, increased need to urinate, loss of appetite, nausea, sweating, and itching.
 The kratom withdrawal syndrome may also induce runny nose, muscle aches, bone aches, involuntary limb movements, emotional lability, and aggression.
 In some cases, kratom effects may even including hallucinations or psychosis.

 Is Kratom Legal?

-The increasing popularity of kratom points to a hole in the U.S. system governing the legality of drugs with the potential to be abused.
+The increasing popularity of kratom points to a hole in the U.S. system governing the legality of drugs with the abuse potential.
 When kratom first appeared in the United States, it was not a regulated substance.
-Thus, kratom could be legally sold over the Internet and in bars.
+Thus, people can legally sell kratom over the Internet and in bars.
 It is possible to purchase kratom in numerous forms, including whole or crushed leaves, powder, extract, resin, and capsules.

 Because the drug is fairly recent to hit the United States, it has not been deemed a controlled substance under the Controlled Substances Act.
 Additionally, as a botanical supplement, the Food and Drug Administration does not regulate its sale.
 This leaves kratom in a sort of legal limbo at the federal level, with the Drug Enforcement Agency (DEA) aware of its impact but unable to regulate its use.